We've just opened a new espresso bar LOKA in the Masaryčka building. Stop by for coffee and much more!

 For us all the coffees from Imbachi family have the typical flavour profile of the best Huila coffees.
 Aroma is dominated by tropical fruits, plums and panela.
 In flavor, expect thick and deep notes of chocolate covered raising, plums and nuts.
 This is a complex and universal coffee.
 You can brew it using almost any method.

-Processing
+Processing and varieties

 Coffee Subscription